I have always been interested in figuring out the best ways to keep my face looking fresh and without any pimples.

-- This procedure should be performed with regular intervals.
+- This procedure should be performed at regular intervals.
 At least once a day, preferably in the evening.
 You may find solid substances that have come out of your pores when you wake up the next morning.

 - Do not worry if you fail to clean your face a few times.
 Pimples need a certain amount of time to develop.
 Even when your skin becomes slightly reddish, pimples can still be avoided.
 As long as you get your pores unclogged in time, you are in good shape.

 The effectiveness of this routine depends on how severely clogged your pores are.
 If a pore is clogged really badly, then it's too late, and you'll need something else.
 But most clogged pores should clear up, as long as you take care of them at an early stage.

 Like many others before me, I've had my own share of battles with pimples when I was a teenager.
 The home remedy mentioned above has been very effective for me when it comes to pimples.
 The good thing is that it's completely natural, and there are no chemicals like some commercial products, which may sometimes cause allergic reactions in some people.